Errata Policy · Corrections

 A stated fact (market size, penetration rate, competitive funding figure, regulatory rule) is contradicted by primary data that was published and accessible at the time of signing.

-A date error (e.g., using 2022 data labelled as 2024) or a methodology step that was skipped or misapplied, where the correct application would change the verdict conclusion.
+A date error (e.g., using 2022 data labelled as 2024) or a methodology step that was skipped or misapplied, where correct application would change the verdict conclusion.

 What doesn’t count as an error

 The following do not qualify for the errata process.
-They may be legitimate grounds for a separate discussion or a refund request, but they are not factual errors in the published record:
+They may be legitimate grounds for a separate discussion or a refund request—but they are not factual errors in the published record.

 How to report an error